Linus8D/Java-HTML5-API/README.md

 </body>
 </html>
 ```
 Which the reader recognizes as a HTML document that prints _Hello World!_ in the browser.
-An complete Java class of the
+The next listing presents a full Java class of the HelloWorld application.
-above example is submitted in the next listing.
 ```java
 package HelloWorld;